lramnath/Search-String-Cleanup/README.md

-ÔªøSearch-String-Cleanup
+Search-String-Cleanup
 =====================

 Basic-Search-Cleanup is a vb class providing methods to cleans up a given string.
-The class provides methods to - Returns only title when the search string contains a whole citation, Replaces &amp; with ‚Äú%26‚Äù, strip ?,  strip " but not if the string has an ending ", strip special chars such as ). or .  or ,  if they appear at the beginning of the string.
+The class provides methods to - Returns only title when the search string contains a whole citation, Replaces &amp; with ì%26î, strip ?,  strip " but not if the string has an ending ", strip special chars such as ). or .  or ,  if they appear at the beginning of the string.

 ### Usage